darasus/ai-blog/content/the-top-10-cutest-kittens-in-the-world.md

   that even the scroggiest person can’t help but be won over by them.
 If you're thinking about getting a new feline friend, make sure you choose the one that is right for you.
+intro: >-
+  There are so many different breeds of cats in the world and each one has its own set of unique characteristics.
+Some cats are more like dogs, while others act more like little lions.
+They’re all pretty much ADORABLE no matter what type they are.
+But that isn’t to say that some cats aren’t cuter than others.
+Some kittens take the cake when it comes to being as sweet and adorable as possible.
+These top 10 cutest kittens in the world will leave you wanting more.

+  With a wide range of cat lovers out there, it was almost impossible not to find the best examples of these perfect little furballs available anywhere!
+Whether you have a soft spot for Persians or tend to lean towards something with a bit more attitude like a Siamese, you’ll find your new favorite kitten here!
 ---

 ## KITTENS ARE THE BEST!